Log-s/FacialRecognition_Directory/README.md

 Unlocks directories with facial recognition

-Personal projet to get familiar with cv2, and image managing in python
+Personal projet to get familiar with cv2, and image managing in python.

+The goal is to finish this project without watchinh any video related to the subject, by only using written documents.
+I would be to easy otherwise ;-)

+If the project is a success, why not try to mix it up mith a little hardware, and try to to a physical lock, working with facial recognition.

 Install & Run :